 Wheelchair Accessible Tiny Home

 There’s a new trend happening all over the country with individuals and couples downsizing to “Tiny Homes”, some of which are less than 100 square feet!
-There’s even a cable television show about the new phenomena.
-They are certainly advantageous in terms of cost.
-Many also claim the tiny home concept encourages homeowners to spend more time outdoors – which is okay in moderate weather climates.
-But what about accessibility for people using a wheelchair?
+Now, there’s a company building one that is wheelchair accessible.

 Wheel Pad, based out of Wilmington, VT, is the first company to build an accessible tiny “home”.
 The 200 square foot eco-friendly living space contains a bedroom and a bathroom.
 It is designed more to be an accessible addition to an existing home rather than as a stand-alone tiny home.
 The vision at Wheel Pad was to create a “transitional” space for people who have just started using a wheelchair or are facing other mobility issues.